|Michael D. Anderson and Irwin Chusid, September 2013|

 I do know that Michael has never baked a tape.
 But he makes a mean chicken stew.

 CE: What is your working process with Michael Anderson and how are you approaching the remastering?
 What are each of your unique perspectives and roles in regards to what you are listening for and trying to achieve sonically?
 Also what is your signal chain?
-How are you transferring the tapes and what tools your are using?
+How are you transferring the tapes and what tools are you using?

 IC: I can’t speak for Michael.
 I hope he consents to being interviewed about the process.